mvolkmann/blog/src/swift/Fastlane.md

 ## Generating Screenshots

-From the `fastlane` subdirectory enter `fastlane screenshots`.
+1. From the `fastlane` subdirectory enter `bundle exec fastlane screenshots`.
+   Supposedly this runs faster than just entering `fastlane screenshots`.
-This generates a lot of output and takes about n minutes to complete.
+   This generates a lot of output and takes about {n} minutes to complete.
-I see many red messages that says "Caught error...
-66"!
+1. An HTML file that displays all the screenshots will open in your default web browser.
-Screenshot .png files are added to the `fastlane/screenshots` directory.
+1. The produced screenshot `.png` files will be in `fastlane/screenshots` directory.

 ## Running Tests